simonkurek/swapi-gql/README.md

 SWAPI-GQL is a GraphQL wrapper for the Star Wars API (SWAPI).
 It is built using NestJS and Apollo Server.
 Additionally, it uses Postgres to cache data (because of SWAPI long response times) what gives additional opportunity to get gql nested data.

+> Important! - Documentation is provided in GraphQL Playground and in GQL schema and here in README.md

 ## Architecture Design

 ### Description